yuejiaointel/scikit-learn-intelex/doc/sources/array_api.rst

 Support for Array API-compatible inputs
 =======================================
 All patched estimators, metrics, tools and non-scikit-learn estimators functionally support Array API standard.
-Intel(R) Extension for scikit-Learn preserves input data format for all outputs.
+Extension for Scikit-learn preserves input data format for all outputs.
 For all array inputs except SYCL USM arrays `dpnp's <https://github.com/IntelPython/dpnp>`__ ndarray and `Data Parallel Control usm_ndarray <https://intelpython.github.io/dpctl/latest/index.html>`__ all computation will be only accomplished on CPU unless specified by a `config_context`` with an available GPU device.